neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 =========

 For security reasons and to avoid confusion, only routes configured in your global configuration folder are active.
-But FLOW3 supports what we call *SubRoutes* enabling you to provide custom routes with your package and reference them in the global routing setup.
+But TYPO3 Flow supports what we call *SubRoutes* enabling you to provide custom routes with your package and reference them in the global routing setup.

 Imagine following routes in the ``Routes.yaml`` file inside your demo package: